GeneWilburn/photorename.py/README.md

 I'm Gene Wilburn, a Canadian writer, photographer, retired IT professional, and occasional folk singer.
 I have been photographing since age 12 so I curate a lot of scanned and out-of-camera digital images.
 I have found that the system I advocate here not only works, but works very well for organising and finding images.

 Let me add that I'm not a programming maven.
-I'm a programming duffer who writes scripts and small utilities when I can't find ones that already do a particular task I need done, or in this case, a utility that is cross-platform.
+I'm a duffer who writes scripts and small utilities when I can't find ones that already do a particular task I need done, or in this case, a utility that is cross-platform.
 I hope you enjoy using `photorename.py`.
 Kudos to you if you want to modify it for your own needs.
 It's openly open source, with no copyright attached.